 Make A List And Stick It On The Wall

-So to end, take note of the list below, and if you find yourself in this situation and have been diagnosed with Thyroid disease, make sure you;
+To wrap up, take note of the list below.
+If you find yourself in this situation and have been diagnosed with thyroid disease, make sure you:

 - Change your tablets the second you feel ill or in pain.